 The symptoms of rosacea are:

-There are numerous everyday factors which are known to trigger rosacea.
-The condition is chronic and can fluctuate, often flaring up in response to a trigger.
+There are some known rosacea triggers.
+Rosacea is a long term condition and can get better or worse, often flaring up in response to a trigger.
 Common rosacea triggers include:

 There are several home remedies which can help to ease the skin inflammation caused by rosacea.
 Aloe Vera gel is a natural moisturiser with emollient qualities and feels soothing on the skin.
 Chamomile has a similar calming effect.
 A simple way to reap the benefits of it is to apply a cold chamomile tea bag to areas of inflamed skin.
 Green tea can also be used in this way.
 Rich in antioxidants, research has shown that its antioxidant properties are effective against rosacea.
 Additional household ingredients that can help are lavender oil, honey, oatmeal and turmeric.

 If you have rosacea, use a high factor SPF sunscreen daily to protect your skin.
 There are combination skincare products which contain SPF protection, soothing ingredients and are designed for sensitive skin too.
 Avoid creams which are thick or oil-based to prevent breakouts of pimples or spots.
 Products that contain exfoliants that are abrasive can be harsh on the skin and make rosacea worse.